 Whose componentry and fabrics do you use for your vision blinds?

 Our vision blinds exclusively use genuine Louvolite head tubes, componentry and genuine Louvolite fabrics.
 All UK sourced and manufactured in NZ.
-This is important as there are Chinese rip-offs in the market which have proved themselves not to last.
+It is important to know there are Chinese rip-off components and fabrics in the market, which have proved themselves not to last well.
 Genuine higher grade plastics and parts ensure the vision blind will operate smoothly, safely, and last a decent length of time.
 Problem areas for lesser copy-cat vision blinds are fraying edges and fast fading fabrics.
 They just aren't as smooth to operate either.
 The vision blinds we provide are manufactured to the highest of standards with parts and fabrics designed to last and handle our NZ UV conditions.
 How do I know there are plenty of lesser quality vision blind options available? – Because I'm approached often and asked to sell them.
 They don't stack up quality wise and I make a point of researching who's selling what and testing them out.
 Ensure genuine Louvolite vision blind fabrics and parts are used to ensure lasting quality vision blinds.

 Any important things I need to know when operating my new vision blinds?